Going without sweets can sometimes be a challenge. Here is some of the advice I share with my clients.

 Finally, if you have diabetes I highly recommend reading The End of Diabetes by Dr. Joel Fuhrman

-How do you combat the sweets beasty?
+How do you combat cravings for sweets?

 Please follow me so that I know you would like to see more helpful information.